 Cyber criminals share knowledge and tools freely.
 Their attacks not only pose a financial and production risk, they put our shared progress in safety and sustainability at risk.
 Organizations can no longer adequately defend themselves in a hostile threat landscape without participating in a threat sharing community comprised of their peers.
 Coordinated attacks demand a unified and cooperative defense.

 In order to build true cyber resilience, MM-ISAC working groups will collaborate with other industry and security organizations to develop an industry cyber-resilience framework, operational guidance and assessment tools.
 These working groups will allow mining and metals companies to develop a cybersecurity framework optimized for the industry.
-Companies will use these tools to assess their current cyber security positioning and develop the roadmap to reach their desired end state.
+Companies will use these tools to assess their current cyber security positioning and protect vital mining operations are resilient keeping organizations secure, safe and operational.

 Helping build a complete picture of the threats that affect our industry, we are proud to offer to our members a trusted and protected Threat Intelligence Platform that offers automated and analyzed intelligence.
 Our platform is designed to be used by companies of all sizes and maturity.
 Deployment options range from a stand-alone network appliance coupled with an easy to use web portal providing a turnkey option to integrate with existing tools